 We’ve spent the last several months creating a program to help solve low back pain, which impacts 80% of Americans at some point in their adult life.
 A small but important part of that program corresponds to a topic that the Docs at Movement Rx have been studying and assigning as part of the Home Programs we give to our patient clients.
+It’s about how to use breath for pain relief.

 This topic is the ONE thing you should learn this week.
 It helps relieve pain, improves both mobility & stability, and it can help relieve stress or anxiety.